casper-hansen/AutoAWQ/README.md

 pip install -e .
 ```

-Which will install the latest and correct kernels for your system from [AutoAWQ_Kernels](https://github.com/casper-hansen/AutoAWQ_kernels/releases).
+All three methods will install the latest and correct kernels for your system from [AutoAWQ_Kernels](https://github.com/casper-hansen/AutoAWQ_kernels/releases).

+If your system is not supported (i.e. not on the release page), you can build the kernels yourself by following the instructions in [AutoAWQ_Kernels](https://github.com/casper-hansen/AutoAWQ_kernels/releases) and then install AutoAWQ from source.

 ## Supported models